 In 2022-23, UTSA logged eight top-10 team finishes, including sixth at The Clerico.
 The Roadrunners posted a 7-under-par 857 to finish seventh at the Jim Rivers Intercollegiate and ended up 5-under par (859) at the Trinity Forest Invitational for seventh place.

-Individually, Bott and Christian Fanfelle were named to the All-Conference USA Third Team, while Brayden Bare landed on the C-USA All-Freshman Team.
-Bott, Fanfelle and David Harrison all were named Golf Coaches Association of America All-America Scholars, while the Roadrunners were named an GCAA All-Academic Team.
-Additionally, Fanfelle earned a spot on the C-USA All-Academic Team and Harrison was tabbed Academic All-District by College Sports Communicators and a 2023 C-USA Spring Spirit of Service Award recipient.
+Individually, Bott and Fanfelle were named to the All-Conference USA Third Team, while Brayden Bare landed on the C-USA All-Freshman Team.
+Bott, Fanfelle and Harrison all were named GCAA All-America Scholars, while the Roadrunners were named a GCAA All-Academic Team.
+Additionally, Fanfelle earned a spot on the C-USA All-Academic Team and Harrison was tabbed CSC Academic All-District and a 2023 C-USA Spring Spirit of Service Award recipient.

 Ashley came to the Roadrunners from Texas State, where he was an assistant coach for four seasons.
 During his time on the staff, he assisted in coaching two all-conference players, the 2021 Sun Belt Conference Newcomer and Freshman of the Year and six All-America scholars.